richardbogad/infinitra/PRIVACY.md

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at: **infinitra.world@gmail.com**.
+If you have any questions about this privacy policy, please contact us at: **office@infinitra.xyz**.